getvictor/website/content/posts/todo-slug/index.md

 I put up the PR, and it just sat there.
 Our guidance is to review PRs within 24 hours, but no one wanted to touch this one.

-In retrospect, I should have done a better job giving a heads up to the team that I was actually going to do what I proposed to the whole team.
+In retrospect, I should have done a better job communicating to the team that I was actually going to do what I proposed.
 Some engineers felt surprised by the changes and didn't feel like they had a voice in the approach.

 ## First compromise